alantanlc/torchemotion/README.md

 First, download the EmoDB dataset from [here](http://emodb.bilderbar.info/docu/#download).

-Then, initialize an `EmodbDataset` object by passing in the path to the `download` directory of the EmoDB dataset:
+Then, initialize an `EmodbDataset` object by passing in the path to the `download` directory that resides in the `emodb` directory:

 ```python
 import EmodbDataset